-The next EOSC Symposium will be held from 14 to 17 November as a hybrid event in Prague and online.
-Held in conjunction with the Second EOSC Tripartite Event, the symposium will bring together actors from across the EOSC ecosystem to present and share updates.
+The EOSC Symposium was held from 14 to 17 November as a hybrid event in Prague and online.
+Held in conjunction with the Second EOSC Tripartite Event, the symposium brought together actors from across the EOSC ecosystem to present and share updates.

 FAIR-IMPACT at the event

 FAIR-IMPACT is organising three sessions at the Symposium.

 On 16th November, FAIR-IMPACT is organising with Skills4EOSC a joint talk entitled "Engaging stakeholder communities in Skills4EOSC and FAIR-IMPACT" to provide an overview of FAIR-IMPACT and Skills4EOSC projects and show how each will work to foster two-way engagement with different stakeholder communities to build capacity and to support the adoption of Open Science and FAIR-enabling practices.
 Also, a session on EOSC PID Policy and FAIRCORE4EOSC Measuing Compliance, jointly organise with EOSC, will take place.